 New paper in Frontiers in Plant Science

 As a result of our successful collaboration over many years, our joint paper together with Eszter Schall, Zsuzsanna Bugyi, Kitti Török, Peter Koehler, Regine Schoenlechner and Sándor Tömösközi was just accepted today in Frontiers in Plant Science.
 We report our work entitled "Further steps towards the development of gluten reference materials – wheat flours or protein isolates?".
-The full text will be available soon here: doi: 10.3389/fpls.2020.00906
+The full text is available here: doi: 10.3389/fpls.2020.00906

 New book chapter in the Reference Module in Food Science